cliffordlab/cliffordlab.github.io/ethics.md

 ask them to draft author order based on their own perceptions of contributions.
 It should be noted, however, the primary author must continue to take the lead on research and publication throughout, even throughout submission, review and final reporting.
-Faliure to do so will mean first authorship is assigned to another author, who is willing to step up, except in rare cases (such as serious illness during the later stages - e.g. submission and review).
+Failure to do so will mean first authorship is assigned to another author, who is willing to step up, except in rare cases (such as serious illness during the later stages - e.g., submission and review).

 One caveat.
 If you do not answer emails in a reasonable period of time (or leave a forwarding email), I may choose to publish some of your work